 You don’t have to wear a safety belt if you:

-Children under seven years old must be correctly secured in an approved child restraint.
+Children under seven years old must be properly restrained in an approved child restraint.

-The only exceptions to this rule are where the child is travelling in a taxi that doesn’t have an approved child restraint, travelling in a bus or has a medical certificate exemption.
-In these situations, the child must sit in a back seat.
+The only exception to this rule is when the children are travelling in a taxi or other small passenger service vehicle that doesn’t have an approved child restraint.
+In this case, the children must sit in the rear seat.

-Children aged seven years old must use an approved child restraint if available and if not, any child restraint or safety belt that is available.
+Children aged seven years old must use a child restraint if available.

-If no child restraint or safety belt is available, they must sit in the back seat.
+If no safety belt is available, they must sit in the rear seat.